-Use the Live Sync feature to perform incremental replication from a VM backup or database backup to a synced copy of the source.
-The Live Sync operation continuously applies changes from the source backups since the last sync point.
-You can use the following backup types for Live Sync:
+Use the replication feature to perform incremental replication from a VM backup or database backup to a synced copy of the source.
+The replication operation continuously applies changes from the source backups since the last sync point.
+You can use the following backup types for replication:

 - Traditional backups